5 Ways to Reduce eCommerce Returns with Product Data Management (2025)

 For example, if multiple customers complain that an item runs small, you can update the size guide or adjust the product description.
 Using reviews and feedback to improve your product data will help address customer concerns and reduce eCommerce return.

-Leverage Data Governance
+3. Implement Strong Data Governance

 Brands and retailers who have effectively managed their product data typically have robust data governance practices in place to ensure streamlined and consistent processes throughout the organization.